 As the sun began its decent and the air began to chill, our hostess asked if we’d like to move inside and begin our meal.
 So, we followed her into the brightly coloured dining room, admiring the vibrant artworks along the way.
 The dining area maintains the feeling of separate rooms, from the original family home this once was, giving it an intimate feeling.

 We opted for chef Pascal Demarsin’s 3 course menu and were promptly presented with a parade of beautiful dishes.

 My first course was a gorgeous tartar with hints of wasabi and lime and a slice of heirloom tomato.
 A good seafood tartar will win my vote any day and this one was excellent.
 Andrew opted for a carpaccio which was also colourful and tasty.

 My main dish was another winner – rack of lamb with pureed and roasted vegetables.
 The lamb was perfectly cooked and the veg were fresh and delicious.
 When Andrew spots pork on a menu, it’s what he always chooses.
 He was very happy with his choice.

 And, as if the chef was intentionally preparing all of my favourite things, my chocolate-y dessert arrived, topped with ice cream.
 Perfection!
 Andrew’s raspberry and pastry concoction looked equally lovely.

 We slept soundly in the countryside with very full bellies.
-So full in fact we had a hard time appreciating the lovely breakfast served the next morning.
-The big cups of coffee and fresh juice would have been enough for us, but we did our best to do justice to the breads and pastries, (all in the name of research of course.)
+So full, in fact, we had a hard time appreciating the lovely breakfast served the next morning.
+The big cups of coffee and fresh juice would have been enough for us, but we did our best to do justice to the bread and pastries, (all in the name of research of course.)